michael105/michael105.github.io/projects.md

 It solves the problem of the need to have a correct system time by syncronizing the time of the tokens via sntp to a network time server.
+The token of the next timestep is displayed as well, no waiting for 5 or 10 seconds anymore.
+The tokens can be displayed via dzen as small overlay at a corner of the screen.

 (https://github.com/michael105/totp)